chef/chef-web-docs/chef_master/source/windows.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag windows_spaces_and_directories

-Directories that are used by Chef on Windows cannot have spaces.
+Directories that are used by Chef products on Windows cannot have spaces.
 For example, ``C:\Users\User Name`` will not work, but ``C:\Users\UserName`` will.
 Chef commands may fail if used against a directory with a space in its name.

 .. end_tag